 Fishing in the Karoo?
 Yes, Wild Fly Fishing in the Karoo!
-Somerset East is an oasis close to the eastern boundary of the Karoo.
+Think "Salmon fishing in the Yemen"...well, not quite, but close!

-Even though the Karoo is always imagined as semi-desert, it is far more diverse than that.
-Somerset East has four biomes within 20km of the town.
-These biomes include Savannah, Grassveldt, Karoo and Indigenous Forest.
+The Karoo, in the Eastern Cape Province of South Africa is classed as arid, semi-desert.
+But even though the Karoo is always imagined as semi-desert, it is far more diverse than that.
+Somerset East has five biomes within 20km of the town.
+These biomes include Savannah, Grassland, Nama Karoo, Thicket, and Forest.
 The Boschberg Mountain that hugs the town also creates a microclimate, which, under normal circumstances, provides us with an average of 30 inches of rain each year.
 In good rainy seasons, fifteen waterfalls can be seen from the town on the Boschberg Mountain.

 Flies can be ordered via email or by phone, and have been sent all over the country!